WarmthReminder/warmth-reminder/README.md

 ## License:

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This project is licensed under the MIT License file for details.